flexaddicted/developers-sky-com/internal/_posts/2016-01-05-fun-with-nsoperations.markdown

 	    }
 	}

-`NSOperationQueue`s provide a nice way to control the number of concurrent operations that can be run "in parallel".
+`NSOperationQueue` provides a nice way to control the number of concurrent operations that can be run "in parallel".
 In particular, the developer can set the `maxConcurrentOperationCount` to 1 in order to create a serial queue.
 At this point each operation will be executed in a FIFO (First In First Out) order.
 In addition to that, you can also control the priority of each operation by using new Quality of Service APIs provided by iOS 8.
 This a pretty new concept that allows you to distinguish four different service levels: user-interactive, user-initiated, utility and background.
-If you are interested in more details, I suggest to watch [Power, Performance and Diagnostics: What's new in GCD and XPC](https://developer.apple.com/videos/play/wwdc2014-716/) talk at WWDC 2014.
+If you are interested in more details, I suggest you watch [Power, Performance and Diagnostics: What's new in GCD and XPC](https://developer.apple.com/videos/play/wwdc2014-716/) talk at WWDC 2014.

 The concept I like the most when using operations and queues is the one of creating dependencies.
 They allow you to execute operations in a specific order.
 The way to achieve this is done through the `addDependency` method.
 For example, if we want that a parsing operation should complete only after the download operation has finished its execution, our code should look like the following.